tardisgo/tardisgo-samples/README.md

 ---
 You can see these examples working live at http://tardisgo.github.io/
 - [gohandlingmouseevents](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/gohandlingmouseevents/Source) (adapted from the OpenFL example)
-- [concurrentgophers](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/concurrentgophers/Source) (inspired by slide 21 of "[Concurrency is not Parallelism (it's better)](http://concur.rspace.googlecode.com/hg/talk/concur.html#slide-21)" a talk by Rob Pike)
+- [concurrentgophers](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/concurrentgophers/Source) (inspired by slide 21 of "[Concurrency is not Parallelism (it's better)](http://concur.rspace.googlecode.com/hg/talk/concur.html#slide-21)" a talk by Rob Pike) - now rewritten (almost) entirely in Go
 - [8concurrentgophers](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/8concurrentgophers/Source) (as above, but with 8 gophers rather than 2, for FOSDEM14 presentation; modified 19-Mar-2014 to use new openfl-html5 back-end)

 To compile and run them you will also need to follow the instructions to install OpenFL [here](http://www.openfl.org/download/).
 From the "Source" directory, check there is a "tardis" sub-directory and run the tardisgo command as normal e.g. "tardisgo mouse.go".
 Then follow the normal OpenFL/Lime development process from the directory above, try: "lime test html5".
 Or use the tgolime.sh script described below.